 14 "role": "system",

-15 "content": "you are a helpful assistant."
+15 "content": "You are a helpful assistant."

 16 },